Patentable Subject Matter: Everything You Need to Know

 As previously stated, utility patents have to show that they are useful in the present, not simply potentially useful.
 For example, you won't be awarded a patent for a drug that has no empirical data to support its effectiveness because it would then lack utility.

 If you need help determining whether your invention qualifies as patentable subject matter, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top five percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard and Yale, average 14 years of real-world legal experience, and have worked with or on behalf of impressive companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard and Yale, average 14 years of real-world legal experience, and have worked with or on behalf of impressive companies like Google, Menlo Ventures, and Airbnb.